Georgia Driving Laws for Seniors and Older Drivers

 Learn about driving provisions and special programs focused on keeping both Georgia's older drivers and roadways safe.

-There are more than 1 million drivers over the age of 65 in Georgia; more than 620,000 are 70 or older.
-While the myriad rules and regulations enforced by the Georgia Department of Driver Services (DDS) apply to drivers of all ages and stages, the state imposes some special requirements and restrictions on older drivers.
+As the number of older drivers increases, so does the risk of age-related impairments that can affect driving ability.
+So, while the rules and regulations enforced by the Georgia Department of Driver Services (DDS) apply to all drivers, the state imposes some special requirements and restrictions on older drivers.

-• requires drivers age 60 and older to renew their licenses in person every five years
+• requires drivers 60 and older to renew their licenses in person every five years

 • requires drivers 64 and older to take a vision test when renewing their licenses, and